AngusAU293/Python-Stuff/Video Player/README.md

 You will notice a folder being created and in the folder is all the stuff to make it run.

-*An EXE file will be made for the installer, and possibly for the rest.
+*An EXE file might be made for the installer, and possibly for the rest.